 The formula itself is relatively simple.
 But I note that the issue of what the parties’ incomes actually are is where many of the issues are going to come up.
 For example, is someone running their own business?
 What are they actually making?
 Is someone not working up to their earning capacity?
 Should someone be working?
 Those sorts of issues are what couples tend to argue over.

 Even though the maintenance formula is going to seem pretty simple to you, or relatively simple, know that there is a lot of room for argument in what someone should or should not pay.
 I’m also talking about deviations, which can also be a source for argument or challenges to the amount of maintenance.

-6. Know that There are Two Formulae to Calculate Maintenance (Alimony) in New York: One for Couples With Children and One for Couples Without Children
+There are Two Formulae to Calculate Maintenance (Alimony) in New York: One for Couples With Children and One for Couples Without Children

 Like I said before, the formula is different for marriages where there are children or no children.
 By children, I mean children who are going to be subject to a support order, which are generally unemancipated children under the age of 21.
 Unemancipated means they are not married themselves or in the military or self-supporting.

-7. Know that the Formula to Calculate Maintenance (Alimony) in New York is Based on the Parties’ Net Incomes
+The Formula to Calculate Maintenance (Alimony) in New York is Based on the Parties’ Net Incomes

-8. Know that the Formula to Calculate Maintenance (Alimony) in New York Only Considers Income to $184,000
+The Formula to Calculate Maintenance (Alimony) in New York Only Considers Income to $184,000

 The next thing to know is that there is a $184,000 limit on income that is subject to the formula.
 If their net income after subtracting Social Security, Medicare and certain local taxes is greater than $184,000, then the formula is not going to apply to them over the $184,000.
 Instead they look at factors: age, health, standard of living, differences in earnings.
 If someone is making way more than that, most likely the maintenance order is going to be higher than the formula with the $184,000 would suggest.
 So that’s just something else to keep in mind.